ligeiamag/ligeiamag.github.io/_fall-2019/2-poems-by-lauren-milici.md

 ---
 layout: poems
-title: 2 Poems
+title: We're Not, But We Could Be
 author: Lauren Milici
 tags: [poetry]
 excerpt: ...
 A glowing white house / tucked beneath the trees / & the too-quiet hallway / that leads to your door ...
 date: 2019-06-12
-description: 2 Poems by Lauren Milici - We're Not, But We Could Be, Eve Was Framed
+description: A poem by Lauren Milici - We're Not, But We Could Be, Eve Was Framed
 issue: fall-2019
 image: '/assets/img/fall2019_og/lauren.jpg'
 width: 640